jainsumit12/crwal4aichat/api/README.md

 Starts a crawl for a website or sitemap.
 The crawl process runs in the background, and the endpoint returns immediately with a site ID that can be used to check the status.

+When the crawl completes, a detailed completion message will be printed to the server logs with information about the site ID, number of pages crawled, and suggested next API calls.

 **Request Body:**

 ```json